Funding for essential workers who keep America fed

 State agencies, nonprofits and tribal entities have until Feb.
 8 to apply for the funds, which those groups are set to receive in June.
 Then workers will apply to those groups for their payments.

-The checks can be worth hundreds of dollars
+Stimulus checks for hundreds of dollars

-"Our farmworkers, meat-packing workers, and grocery workers overcame unprecedented challenges and took on significant personal risk to ensure Americans could feed and sustain their families throughout the pandemic,” says Agriculture Secretary Tom Vilsack, in a news release.
+"Our farmworkers, meatpacking workers and grocery workers overcame unprecedented challenges and took on significant personal risk to ensure Americans could feed and sustain their families throughout the pandemic,” says Agriculture Secretary Tom Vilsack, in a news release.

 "They deserve recognition for their resilience and financial support for their efforts to meet personal and family needs while continuing to provide essential services," Vilsack says.

-Don't see a program that might help you?
-Whether your budget is feeling a bit tight these days or you could just use a little extra spending money, you have a few options to create your own stimulus.
+This new round of assistance is narrowly targeted.
+But if your budget is feeling tight these days because of the pandemic and inflation, or you could just use a little extra spending money, there are several options to help you create your own stimulus.

 - Deal with your debt.
 Credit may be convenient, but carrying a balance on your card will eventually bury you in expensive interest.
-Tackle the problem by folding your balances into a single debt consolidation loan.
+Tackle that problem by folding your balances into a single debt consolidation loan.
 With a lower interest rate, you’ll not only slash the cost of your debt, but you’ll also be able to pay it off faster.